 - US Military M50 Protective Mask – This is the current mask servicing all components of the US military.
 The M50 was developed cooperatively by all branches to meet the need of having a balanced tough mask that does not interfere with firearm operation or block the field of view.

-- MSA Firehawk Full Face Respirator – This is a standard issue mask for many firefighters as part of a SCBA setup.
+- MSA Firehawk Full Face Respirator – This is a standard-issue mask for many firefighters as part of an SCBA setup.
 It also has a CBRN attachment using a charcoal filter with a long hose.
-This hose helps with breathing in smoky environments, since the filter can be lower on the body and smoke rises.
+This hose helps with breathing in smoky environments since the filter can be lower on the body and smoke rises.

 My Experience with Different Masks

 I have traveled the globe teaching people how to use various types of gas masks along with other disaster-related training.
 I have plenty of experience using the MCU-2P, M50, Firehawk, and the 6800 in environments that were life-threatening.
 I’ve also had my hands on the Israeli mask, M40, M17, Land Warrior, Czech M10, Dragr PAPR 4500, Soviet GP-5, and even some relic masks from WWI.

 I know how a solid mask with a good fit can save your life from direct experience.
 Sometimes the little things about the mask make the biggest difference.
 The gas mask field of view and how easy the filters are to breathe through can make accomplishing tasks a world of difference.
 Switching my classes from the MCU-2P to the M50 made a world of difference in the number of heat exhaustion incidents we had in the desert.
 A drinking tube attachment on the military masks helped with this too.